To enjoy the beauty and harshness of nature.

 I love spending quality time in the mountains, surrounded by nature.
 I'm a little proud of myself for being so engrossed in this kind of fun.
 That's why I want to wear the best clothing that lets me be myself and enjoy the mountains to the fullest

-Permanent Union is a brand that was born from the input of specialists such as mountain guides and ski and snowboard riders, fusing functionality for the snowy mountains with a design that can be worn comfortably in the city.
+Permanent Union is a brand born from incorporating feedback from specialists such as mountain guides and ski and snowboard riders, blending functionality for snowy mountains with a design that can be worn seamlessly in the city.

-Since its launch in 2013, it has been loved by many skiers and snowboarders for its original style and high product quality.
-And starting this season, it has launched a new initiative called "reuse."
-Two representative products of this initiative are the "button-down shirt" and "side-in pocket" introduced here.
+Since its inception in 2013, it has been loved by many skiers and snowboarders for its original style and high product quality.
+And this season, a new initiative called "reuse" has begun.
+The "button-down shirt" and "side-in pocket" introduced here are representative products of this initiative.

 BUTTON DOWN SHIRT